mikessh/mageri/doc/body.rst

 Presets
 ^^^^^^^

-MAGERI parameter preset can be changed by exporting, modifying and re-importing XML configuration file
+By default MAGERI runs with pre-configured and optimized parameters, so change them only if you know what you are doing.
+The parameter config can be changed by exporting, modifying and re-importing corresponding XML file:

 .. code-block:: bash